pescador95/pescador95/README.md

    <a >
       </br>
       Hi!<br/>
 My name is Iédio Júnior and I've always been passionate about technology, development, and music.
-I studied Software Engineering at Fundação Assis Gurgacz and worked for three years and four months as a Java Backend Developer.
-I like to challenge myself and always learn something new at every opportunity.</div>
+I studied Software Engineering at Fundação Assis Gurgacz and have worked for more than three years and four months as a Developer Analyst at Aliare.
+I like to challenge myself always learning something new, and looking for new opportunities.
+I have a project that was my course completion work in which I developed a web system and chatbots to facilitate scheduling using a physiotherapy clinic as a use case, where I used the Quarkus framework, JPA, Hibernate, Java, and other technologies such as Redis, kind (Kubernetes in docker), liquibase, pipelines, e2e tests.</div>
       <br/>
        <div style="display: inline_block" align="center">
      <a href="https://discord.gg/3vw3y9R"> <img align="center" alt="pescador95-Discord" height="30" width="40" src="https://raw.githubusercontent.com/simple-icons/simple-icons/develop/icons/discord.svg"></a>